 However, most of her power comes from her demon/spell training while she was stuck in the hell-dimension Limbo.

 Through magic, she has the ability to create a sword from her life force (the Soulsword, a mystical sword that can harm and kill magical beings as well as break spells).

-Just like Natasha Romanoff (the Black Widow), Yelena Belova was trained in the Red Room Academy, a training facility destined to create the deadliest female spy in the world.
+Just like Natasha Romanoff (the female assassin Black Widow), this Marvel female character was trained in the Red Room Academy, a training facility destined to create the deadliest female spy in the world.

 As expected from someone who spent most of her life in the Red Room Yelena is cynical and sarcastic, with a bit of a twisted moral compass as she had no problem, for example, holding a civilian at gunpoint.

 Yelena is, of course, a master martial artist, who even claimed to get better physical test scores than Natasha while in the Red Room.

 8. Ms. Marvel (Kamala Khan)

 Kamala Khan is a Pakistani-American high school student.
 A practicing Muslim and daughter of a first-generation immigrant, she is an Inhuman – an ancient species of men blessed with strange and remarkable power.